 If he earned it.
 The longer he spent in Mo Xuanyu’s body, the more he felt his frustration dissipate in favor of pity, but the envy… this, he couldn’t be rid of.

 For years before he died, Wei Wuxian had refused heat.
 Much of his research in Yiling had been spent in the company of Wen Qing, trying to figure out how to grow the white flowers that moonless tea were made of on a soil so sullied with death.
-It was for the sake of many, he told her; Wen Qing looked at him in silence and acquiesced, though he knew—she knew, oh, she knew—why he cared so much.
+It was for the sake of many, he told her; Wen Qing looked at him in silence and acquiesced, though he knew—and she knew, oh, she knew—why he felt such urgency.

-For three days he didn’t sleep.
+For three days, he did not sleep.
 He forced his body upright in the farthest corner of the damp cave, heedless of the river sometimes spilling in over smooth rock and licking at his cold feet.
 He kept watch over the entrance as the sun set and rose, clutching his stomach with one hand and a large stone with the other.

 He wished he had a sword.